Never So Few: Production

 Rat Pack cohort Sammy Davis Jr. was originally slated to play McQueen's role, but Sinatra replaced him after Davis criticized Sinatra during a radio interview.
 (In a similar move, Sinatra later recast the role of Rat Pack colleague Peter Lawford after Lawford failed to deliver his brother-in-law, President John F. Kennedy, for a stay at Sinatra's house, giving Lawford's part in Robin and the 7 Hoods to Bing Crosby, ironically Kennedy's choice as host for his visit.
 Sinatra never spoke to Lawford again.)
+Never So Few was the first of several movies Lawford would make with Sinatra.

 McQueen was known at the time primarily for the television series Wanted Dead or Alive and the horror movie The Blob.
 Never So Few marked his introduction to working with director John Sturges, who went on to cast McQueen in his breakout movie role the following year as second lead in The Magnificent Seven, and later as the motorcycle-jumping lead in the classic, The Great Escape.

+Richard Johnson had been put under contract by MGM.

+Release

 On the original U.S. one-sheet theatrical poster (see infobox above), only Sinatra and Lollobrigida were top-billed.
 As illustrated in the 1967 re-release poster, McQueen's credit was moved above the title, and he was featured prominently in the artwork.